 - The defendant knew at the time that the alleged victim was legally authorized to execute such processes or duties

-A defendant may have several reasons as to why he or she resisted arrest.
-Oftentimes, the arrest itself is unlawful.
-Attorney Brian Gabriel leads criminal defense in Palm Beach County with over 30 years of experience representing clients with misdemeanor and felony charges against them.
+Criminal Defense Attorney Brian Gabriel leads criminal defense in Palm Beach County with over 30 years of experience representing clients facing misdemeanor and felony charges.
+Mr. Gabriel will handle your case using all the knowledge and skills developed over the span of his career.
 If you face charges for resisting a police officer, there are several defenses that can be raised.
 Immediately after an arrest, evidence must be preserved to build a strong case.
-Don’t hesitate to contact The Law Office of Gabriel & Gabriel at 561-622-5575 for a free legal consultation.